AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Consider this: if "refactoring" is changing code under test, then how well can you refactor if any change breaks tests?

-With this approach, we have freedom to refactor the code under test fairly freely.
-Split 1 controller into 2?
+With this approach, we have freedom to refactor the code under test liberally.
+The service layer is not doing anything except forwarding calls and could be deleted?
+Go ahead, tests should still compile and pass.
+Split one large controller into two?
 No problem!
 Do away with controllers entirely and use [minimal web API routes](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api) instead?
-No problem, it's under test!
+Fine, it's under test!

 ### But is it _Unit_ tests?